DEVONthink's 'item link' use the protocol

 ?search=Albert Einstein.
 For text documents, DEVONthink will search the document, highlight all the matches and scroll to the first one.
 Note that the example given may not work as it is not URL Encoded, better would be to use

 ?search=Albert%20Einstein.
-For PDF documents, they must have a text layer, e.g. scans saved as PDFs but not OCR-ed won't work with this method.
+For PDF documents, they must have a text layer, e.g. scans saved as PDFs but not OCR-ed will not work with this method.
 Example:

 ?time=80.4.
 For movies files such as MOV, MP4, this will open the movie at the time code, in seconds, as given.
 Thus to open a movie at 1 minute 20 seconds, use 80 seconds.
 Decimals of seconds are allowed.
 Apparently the method does not work for audio files like MP3, but this may change in due course.
 Example: